-I have a 1/2-inch lump inside the back of my leg 2 inches above my knee (there is no visible mark on the skin).
+I have a one half inch lump inside the back of my leg two inches above my knee (there is no visible mark on the skin).
 It is not painful or bothersome in any way.
 An acupuncturist thinks it is a cyst.
 If it is, what kind might it be, what kind of treatment might I get, and how necessary is it?

 Cysts are sacs that are filled with fluid, solid substances, or even air.
 They can occur in any tissue of the body, but the most obvious cysts are those that occur in the skin.
 Cysts are most commonly the result of an infection that clogs the sebaceous glands (which produce your skin's oils), or the body's response to a foreign object.
 Cysts can cause general soreness or tenderness in the surrounding area.
 Most internal and external cysts, while possibly unsightly and uncomfortable, are not serious health concerns.